Iran missile strikes own ship, kills 1 sailor, hurts others

 State television described the missile strike as an accident, saying the Konarak had remained too close to the target.
 The Konarak had been putting targets out in the water for other ships to fire upon, it said.

+A local hospital admitted 12 sailors and treated another three with slight wounds, the state-run IRNA news agency reported.

-Iranian media said the Konarak had been overhauled in 2018 and was able to launch sea missiles.
+Iranian media said the Konarak had been overhauled in 2018 and was able to launch sea and anti-ship missiles.
 The Dutch-made, 47-meter (155-foot) vessel was in service since 1988 and had capacity of 40 tons.
 It usually carries a crew of 20 sailors.

 Iran regularly holds exercises in the region, which is closed to the strategic Strait of Hormuz, the narrow mouth of the Persian Gulf through which 20% of the world’s oil passes.
 The U.S. Navy’s 5th Fleet, which monitors the region, did not immediately respond to a request for comment.